DataDog/hiring-engineers/answers.md

 * **Change your check's collection interval so that it only submits the metric once every 45 seconds.**

+I added `import time` at the top of my script and put `time.sleep(45)` before self.gauge, though I'm sure there was a better way to do this.

+* **Bonus Question Can you change the collection interval without modifying the Python check file you created?**

+I may have misunderstood this question -
 In the conf file /etc/datadog-agent/conf.d/my_metric.yaml changed contents to:

 ```